easytarget/MQ-Pro-IO/GPIO-examples.md

 Other control options are available, `$ sudo cat /sys/devices/platform/leds/leds/blue\:status/brightness` shows a list and the current selection.
 Most do not work or are not very useful; ymmv.
 - `PD18` can also be mapped to `pwm-2` in a modified device tree if you want to manually control the LED and vary it's brightness.
+- PD18 is also used as the LED_PWM pin on the DSI/LVDS output

 ## PWM
 ***todo*** need to attach pins to pwm channels via DT and then control.
-Might need (legacy) `/sys/class` control, pwm control in userland seems like a WIP for linux at present.
+- Might need (legacy) `/sys/class` control, pwm control in userland seems like a WIP for linux at present.
+- The `lgpio` python library provides a soft (bit-bang) PWM interface

 ## I2C
 **Working**!
 I have read temperature, pressure and humidity from a BME280 sensor connected to pins 3 and 5.

-Install [pypi:bme280](https://pypi.org/project/bme280/) and it's requirement smbus-cffi.
+Install [`pypi:bme280`](https://pypi.org/project/bme280/) and it's requirement `smbus-cffi`.
 * I am using a [virtual environment](https://docs.python.org/3/tutorial/venv.html), rather than installing globally.
 * Add the user to the group 'i2c' and re-login to access as a user
 ```